Our History

 In 1988, following three years of careful planning, four local Christian elementary schools decided to form a joint area Christian high school.
 The high school division of LCA dissolved and was reorganized as part of Lehigh Valley Christian High School.
 LCA became a preschool through eighth grade school.
 At this time, the students of LCA were attending classes at Cedar Crest Bible Fellowship Church and Christ Methodist Church.
 Trinity Baptist Church withdrew as a governing church and Cedar Crest Bible Fellowship Church was added to the governing board.

-In the school year 2018-2019 Lehigh Christian Academy has successfully implemented a high school with 9th through 12th grades.
+In the school year 2018-2019 Lehigh Christian Academy implemented a three-year plan of re-instituting a high school program.
+In 2021, LCA graduated its first senior class in thirty-three years.

 Lehigh Christian Academy is the oldest Christian school in the Lehigh Valley.
 LCA has continued to improve all aspects of its academic programs and seeks to succeed in its mission and enable our students to become an influence for Christ in our community.
 It is the prayer of LCA’s board and staff that the school will continue as a Christian testimony in the community for generations to come.